kareemwezza/storefront-api/README.md

 To get started, clone this repo and run `yarn` or `npm i` in your terminal at the project root.

+## Database Setup

+In psql terminal you need to create 2 database one for testing and the other for development environment.

+`CREATE DATABASE udacitystore;` to create the database used in development.
+`CREATE DATABASE udacitystore_test;` to create the database used in testing.

+Before start up you can `npx db-migrate up` to structure your database tables providing that all database connection setup has been established on **PORT 5432**.

 ## Starting Project

-Before start up you can `npx db-migrate up` to structure your database tables providing that all database connection setup has been completed on **PORT 5432**.

-All Endpoints will be exposed on **PORT 3000** `http://localhost:3000/api/`
+All Endpoints will be exposed on **PORT 3000** `http://localhost:3000/api/v1`

 TO start the server you can run `npm run dev` command or `npm start` to build files and run compiled js files in **build** folder.

-To start app testing run `npm run test` command.
+To start app testing run `npm run test` command that will initiate DB migration on test DB and starting test cases.

 #### ENV VARIABLES ARE AVAILABEL BELOW: